-In order to make the scholarship program at Calvary a success, students are required to help serve and support Calvary events such as the President's Dinner, Alumni Phone-athon, etc. In addition to the direct financial benefit to the student body, these events provide an opportunity for those who serve to network and connect with alumni and others who support CU and CU students.
+In order to make the scholarship program at Calvary a success, some scholarship recipients may be asked to help serve and support Calvary events such as the President's Dinner, Alumni Phone-a-thon, etc. In addition to the direct financial benefit to the student body, these events provide an opportunity for those who serve to network and connect with alumni and others who support CU and CU students.
 (Matthew 10:8; 2 Corinthians 9:6-8)